solveditnpc/face_recognition_using_opencv-python/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your venv file
+To run this project, you will need to add the following environment variables to your venv

 `face_recognition-1.3.0`